tezos/tezos-mirror/docs/developer/contributing.rst

 strictly
 forbidden, if they alert the reader that some code is a short-term solution but could be improved in the future.
+However, consider using a :ref:`FIXME comment <fixme_comments>` instead, whenever possible, to ensure that the intended evolution is tracked by an issue.

 The code for the bot is at
 `smondet/merbocop <https://gitlab.com/smondet/merbocop>`__.
 It is of course